Skip to main content

 Port: 9090 Incoming

 Note: Port 9090 is the default port for Aloha Kitchen Interface (AKI).
 It is also the default port setting for Paytronix communication between Order Entry Terminals and the Paytronix Controller (PXC).
 If your organization uses AKI, or plans to, you will likely need to allowlist a different port for these communications.
 Which port?
-You can identify the correct port assigned to Paytronix communications by reviewing the installation config files, on the BOH machine.
+You can identify the correct port assigned to Paytronix communications by reviewing the installation config files on the BOH machine.
 Check the BUSINESS_XML_PORT setting in the config files:

 Sample config file text showing port setting.